MicrosoftDocs/azure-devops-docs/docs/report/dashboards/cycle-time-and-lead-time.md

 	The main difference between these two types of charts is that the fixed scope chart will provide information (in most cases) of scope change.

-7. Click Save when done.
+7. Choose Save when done.
 The following image shows an example Lead Time chart showing 60 days of data.

 	<img src="_img/cycle-lead-time-lt-sample-chart.png" alt="Example CFD chart, rolling 30 days" style="border: 2px solid #C3C3C3;" />